 Universal mailboxes can be used as targets for moving messages.
 MailMate will move the messages such that they each stay within their original IMAP account.

 Note: The mailbox for “Sent Messages” has an additional level of mailboxes if an account has multiple addresses.
 One mailbox for each identity used as a from address.

 MailMate encourages the use of so-called “smart” mailboxes.
 These are virtual mailboxes which show messages which belong to a specified set of mailboxes and which match some set of conditions.
 When handling a new message in the Inbox, the basic decision to make is whether it should be archived or trashed.
 The rest should be handled by smart mailboxes.

 Below the universal mailboxes in the mailbox outline you find a range of smart mailboxes which exemplifies what is possible with MailMate.
 In particular, note the “Mailing Lists” mailbox: If you have any mailing list messages they are automatically divided into smart mailboxes as children of the “Mailing Lists” mailbox.
-There is currently no graphical user interface for making this kind of mailbox yourself (but you can edit a file).
-The same goes for the automatically displayed children of the “Unread” mailbox.
+You can see how this is configured in the “Submailboxes” pane of the mailbox editor.

 Double-click any smart mailbox in order to see how it has been configured.

 When creating a new smart mailbox or when editing an existing mailbox, the mailbox editor is opened.
 The mailbox editor handles all mailbox related settings in a set of separate panes.
 For now, this only works for smart mailboxes, but it is planned to work for any kind of mailbox with a varying set of panes (depending on the type of mailbox).